The 6 Worst Habits for Your Joints

 2. A physically inactive lifestyle

-Your sedentary habits are bad for your joints in a couple of ways.
+Sedentary habits are bad for your joints in a couple of ways.
 For starters, it makes it hard to maintain a healthy weight, and extra pounds are hard on your joints, especially those in the hips, hands and knees, according to a study in Arthritis & Rheumatology that followed more than 1.7 million people for more than four years.
 Knees are especially vulnerable.
 Participants who were obese, with a body mass index of 30 or higher, were about three to five times as likely to get knee osteoarthritis.
 One study found that losing 1 pound of body weight translated into 4 pounds of pressure being taken off the knees.

 Frequent sitting also “leads to muscle tightness in the hips and legs, and weakness of core-stabilizing muscles,” Mascarinas says.